progrium/rootbuilder/README.md

 ## Customizing rootbuilder

-You can change buildroot settings and modify the filesystem tar produced during the build process by including either a `pre-make` and/or a `post-make` script (with proper exec bits) in a `hooks` directory of your `rootbuilder` directory.
+You can change buildroot settings and modify the filesystem tar produced during the build process by including either a `pre-make` and/or a `post-make` script (with proper exec bits) in a `hooks` directory of your `rootfs` directory.
 These are added during the build process via ONBUILD ADD instructions in the base `progrium/rootbuilder` Dockerfile.
 It will also add any directories under `package` to the `package` directory of the buildroot, so you can configure packages.

 A common use for `pre-make` is to add configuration to the buildroot config.
 A common use for `post-make` is to modify the resulting `rootfs.tar` file in the build environment.